DanielShermanSchool/MotoReMinder/README.md

 Software Development Model, and How to Contribute:
 Sprint Time: 1 week.
-Sprint Deliverable: Annotated Portfolio of work done that spring.
+Sprint Deliverable: Annotated Portfolio of work done that sprint.
 Scrum Standups: Every Mon and Wed, describe 3 things:
 * What you're working on,
 * What's going well,